LenaAshqar/assignment-2/README.md

 # 🪄 SWE 363 – Assignment 2

 > ✨ A simple, responsive **personal portfolio web application** built as part of the SWE 363 course.
-> 🌗 Featuring a **dark/light theme**, time-based greetings, and modern responsive design.
+> 🌗 Featuring a **dark/light theme**, time-based greetings, project filtering and sorting, simple form validation, and modern responsive design.

 ---